-I had the unique pleasure of speaking to the great Paula Scher about her extraordinary, wall-sized map paintings for Print‘s Spring 2016 issue.
-Scher has been creating these improbably-intricate maps for nearly 20 years, and recently wrapped up an exhibition of them, called U.S.A., at the Bryce Wolkowitz Gallery in New York City.
+I had the unique pleasure of speaking to the great Paula Scher about her extraordinary, wall-sized map paintings for Print‘s Hollywood NYC issue.
+Scher has been creating these improbably-intricate maps for nearly 20 years, and has shown an exhibition of them, called U.S.A., at the Bryce Wolkowitz Gallery in New York City.

-In this Q&A, Scher expands on her ideas about accuracy in art and design, as well as insights about identity design and an upcoming Netflix documentary about her.
+In this Q&A, Scher expands on her ideas about accuracy in art and design, as well as insights about identity design and a recent Netflix documentary about her.

 Maps, Identity Design & More: Straight Talk from Paula Scher